ChameleonCloud/portal/documentation/data/user-guides/ironic.md

 * Auto-login from the console.
 * Standard development tools such as make, gcc, gfortran, etc.
 * A few config management apps such as Puppet, Ansible, etc.
-* The EPEL & Openstack-Juno yum repositories.
+* The EPEL & OpenStack-Juno yum repositories.
 * A *ccadmin* user for Chameleon administrative staff access.
 Please do not disable this account; it allows us to login to your instance for troubleshooting and security purposes.

 ## Images

 ### Creating an Image

-Building images is slightly different than for normal Openstack systems.
+Building images is slightly different than for normal OpenStack systems.

 Here we will build a custom CentOS 7 image.
 Run these commands as root.